Social care charges: Disabled and vulnerable adults hit by steep rises

 Disabled and vulnerable adults in England are being hit by a steep rise in the amount they have to pay towards their care, BBC News research reveals.

-Some adults with learning disabilities are paying thousands of pounds extra a year, with six councils doubling the amount of money they receive.
+Some adults with learning disabilities are paying thousands of pounds extra a year, with six councils doubling the amount of money collected in charges.

 In half of 83 areas that responded to a BBC request, bills across all users have risen at least 10% over two years.